verronpro/blog/_posts/2023-03-01-monthly-commit-level-up-toolchain.md

 description: "Java 17 + JUnit 5 migration with a ready‑to‑code dev container—predictable builds, modern tests, and faster onboarding for enterprise adopters."
 ---

-TL;DR: Migrating to Java 17 LTS, JUnit 5, and a dev container turned maintenance overhead into competitive advantage—giving enterprise adopters predictable builds, modern tooling, and zero-friction onboarding in a solo-maintained project.
+Migrating to Java 17 LTS, JUnit 5, and a dev container turned maintenance overhead into a competitive advantage — giving enterprise adopters predictable builds, modern tooling, and zero-friction onboarding in a solo-maintained project.

 **Commits:**
 - Java 17: [49b6c09](https://github.com/verronpro/office-stamper/commit/49b6c09)